kivy/python-for-android/doc/source/buildoptions.rst

 These build options are automatically populated by the ``pyside6-android-deploy`` tool, but can be modified by updating the ``buildozer.spec`` file.
-Apart from the above 3 build options, the tool also automatically identifies the values to be fed into the cli options ``--permission``, ``--add-jar`` depending on the PySide6 modules used by the applicaiton.
+Apart from the above 3 build options, the tool also automatically identifies the values to be fed into the cli options ``--permission``, ``--add-jar`` depending on the PySide6 modules used by the application.

 Requirements blacklist (APK size optimization)
 ----------------------------------------------